Ultra-Low Bitrate Perceptual Image Compression with Shallow Encoder: Related Work

 \subsection{Ultra-Low Bitrate Image Compression}

 Ultra-low bitrate image compression usually targets extreme ratio below 0.05 bits per pixel (bpp), where bitrate is insufficient to preserve pixel-level fidelity due to the rate-distortion tradeoff.
-In such cases, compression systems are typically optimized toward human perception \cite{blau2018perception, blau2019rethinking, yan2021perceptual, yan2022optimally} rather than pure distortion metrics.
-Recent advances in learning-based image compression have enabled substantial perceptual gains in ultra-low bitrates.
-To enhance visual realism, existing methods often incorporate generative priors through models such as GAN \cite{agustsson2019generative, agustsson2023multi, muckley2023improving, korber2024egic, agustsson2023multi, he2022po, mentzer2020high}, tokenizers \cite{van2017neural, esser2021taming, yu2024image, jia2024generative, Xue_2025_ICCV}, and more recently diffusion models \cite{li2024towards, xu2024idempotence, yang2024lossy, relic2024lossy, lei2023text+, careil2023towards, hoogeboom2023high, theis2022lossy, Zhang_2025_ICCV, li2025rdeic}.
-Among these approaches, latent-space modeling \cite{Xue_2025_ICCV, jia2024generative, Zhang_2025_ICCV, li2025rdeic, careil2023towards, li2024towards} has emerged as a dominant paradigm, where transform coding is performed not in the pixel domain but within a generative latent space.
+In such cases, compression systems are typically optimized toward human perception \cite{blau2018perception, blau2019rethinking, yan2021perceptual, yan2022optimally} rather than pure distortion.
+Recent advances in learning-based image compression have enabled substantial perceptual gains in ultra-low bitrates, incorporating generative models such as GAN \cite{agustsson2019generative, agustsson2023multi, muckley2023improving, korber2024egic, agustsson2023multi, he2022po, mentzer2020high}, tokenizers \cite{van2017neural, esser2021taming, yu2024image, jia2024generative, Xue_2025_ICCV}, and more recently diffusion models \cite{li2024towards, xu2024idempotence, yang2024lossy, relic2024lossy, lei2023text+, careil2023towards, hoogeboom2023high, theis2022lossy, Zhang_2025_ICCV, li2025rdeic, sheng2026cadc}.
+Among these methods, latent-space modeling \cite{Xue_2025_ICCV, jia2024generative, Zhang_2025_ICCV, li2025rdeic, careil2023towards, li2024towards} has emerged as a dominant paradigm, where transform coding is performed not in the pixel domain but within a generative latent space.
 Leveraging pretrained encoders from models such as Stable Diffusion VAE \cite{Zhang_2025_ICCV, li2025rdeic, careil2023towards, li2024towards} and tokenizers \cite{jia2024generative, Xue_2025_ICCV} provides a structured latent representation that aligns more closely with human perception, facilitating perceptual optimization at extremely low bitrates.
 However, these methods typically depend on a pretrained generative encoder followed by an additional latent transform encoder, forming a two-stage encoding pipeline.
 While effective, this design introduces substantial encoding complexity, making such systems impractical for real-world ultra-low bitrate applications where both bandwidth and computational resources are severely constrained at the encoder, including edge devices and IoT terminals.